-A 10 shot synthetic magazine box mold was received by year's end and 50 parts were molded out of LCP plastic.
-This magazine box, if functionally successful should reduce the magazines price from approximately \$5.00 a unit to \$.75.
-The Test Lab will shortly receive these boxes for testing.
+A 10 shot synthetic magazine box mold was received and 50 parts were molded out of LCP plastic.
+The Test Lab has received these boxes for testing along with 10 rifles.
 Initial impressions indicate that a metal insert for the lip area of the mold will still be required to prevent the rounds from "cutting" through the synthetic lips.

-At the same time, Research has requested the Metal Injection Molding group quote a new 5 shot magazine box tool that could also be used to make M/541 metal magazine boxes as well.
+At the same time, Research has requested the Metal Injection Molding group for a quote to build a new 5 shot magazine box tool that could also be used to make M/541 metal magazine boxes as well.

 Additionally, Research and Process Engineering are looking at an assembly aid design that is glued in versus sonically welded.
-Research is also investigating .5 lb. to 1 lb. reduction in trigger pull through the use of a ground firing pin surface treatment and/or firing pin spring modification.
-Also, Process Engineering and Research are making samples of Viper stocks with different "Colorworks" camouflage patterns as a possible addition to the line for 1994 introduction.
+Research is also investigating .5 lb. to 1 lb. reduction in trigger pull through the use of a ground firing pin surface treatment, firing pin spring modification, or trigger return spring change.